etsauer/che-podman-workspace/README.md

    1. We're instructing the workspace to expose the project source code in this component: `mountSources: true`

 1. The workspace is requesting one persistent volume.

+__Note:__ This Devfile is referencing the pre-built image in my Quay.io account.
+You can leave it like that if you want.
+But...  since we went to the trouble of building our own image, we'll use that one instead.

 ## Customizing VS Code for your Workspace